Woodley Mansion: William Phillips

-Sallie Long Ellis
+Sally Long Ellis

-Sallie Long Ellis bought Woodley in 1921.
+Lumber baron Robert A. Long bought the home for his daughter Sally Long Ellis in 1921.
 Her husband Captain Hayne Ellis had seen action in the Spanish–American War, the Philippine Insurrection and the Boxer Rebellion.
-He would later become Commander of the Atlantic Squadron.
-Among the guests who visited Woodley during those years was General John Pershing, commander of the American Expeditionary force in World War I.
+Eventually promoted to Admiral, he would later become Commander of the Atlantic Squadron.
+Among the guests who visited Woodley during those years were General John Pershing, commander of the American Expeditionary force in World War I. When R. A. Long's company, the Long-Bell Lumber Company, suffered financial setbacks in the late 1920s, the house was sold.

+George S. Patton

+Major (later General) George S. Patton rented Woodley in 1928.

-Henry Stimson
+Henry L. Stimson

-Henry Stimson, the owner of Woodley from 1929–1950, was a statesman admired on both sides of the aisle.
-During the Hoover administration, he was the Secretary of State that pushed Hoover towards preparedness, and during the Roosevelt-Truman administrations, he served as Secretary of War, presiding over, among other matters, the development of the atomic bomb.
-When Stimson and his wife Mabel bought Woodley in 1929, they added cloakrooms (now little offices) on either side of the portico.
+Henry L. Stimson purchased Woodley in 1929, and was its last private owner-resident.
+He served as Secretary of State during the Hoover administration, and was the Secretary of War for both Franklin Roosevelt and Harry Truman during World War II, until his retirement in September 1945.
+When Stimson and his wife Mabel bought Woodley, they added cloakrooms (now little offices) on either side of the portico.